-Most ECGs are conducted in a healthcare facility setting using a 12-lead ECG machine, the gold standard.
+Most ECGs are conducted in a healthcare facility setting using a 12L ECG machine, the gold standard.
 ECGs taken outside of healthcare facilities are expected to grow more quickly than in-hospital ECGs.
 Monitoring cardiac patients outside of a hospital is a fast-growing trend, as it is less expensive and provides a better patient experience.
 However, while ambulatory cardiac monitoring devices are often much easier for patients to use, they have fewer leads than the gold standard and therefore cannot offer as comprehensive a picture of cardiac health.

-While a standard 12-lead ECG readout is of great medical value, it is simply impractical to have a standard 12-lead machine next to patients when they experience symptoms outside the clinical setting, since recording the event requires attaching multiple electrodes to the patient's body with professional assistance.
-While existing technologies use predominantly single lead ECG devices to monitor arrhythmias, these technologies do not provide information to the physician on the presence of life-threatening conditions of acute coronary syndrome ("ACS") or heart attacks.
+While a standard 12L ECG readout is of great medical value, it is simply impractical to have a standard 12L machine next to patients when they experience symptoms outside the clinical setting, since recording the event requires attaching multiple electrodes to the patient's body with professional assistance.
+While existing technologies use predominantly single lead ECG devices to monitor arrhythmias, these technologies do not provide information to the physician on the presence of life-threatening conditions such as acute coronary syndrome (ACS) including MIs, also known as heart attacks.

-We believe our telehealth technology addresses these market needs and has several key attributes that make it a good fit for these patients.
-Our telehealth Product is generally used when symptoms occur and offers the potential for lifelong patient usage.
+We believe our technology addresses these market needs and has several key attributes that make it a good fit for these patients.
+Our Product can be used anywhere when symptoms occur and offers the potential for lifelong patient usage.
 The device is practically always near the patient and ready to be used for recording a cardiac event.
-It enables very nearly real-time cardiac data transmission during a telemedicine visit.
-It offers a recorded 3 vector lead set of signals and a synthesized 12-lead ECG set of signals.
+It enables real-time transmission of the 3D VECG signals and a synthesized 12L ECG.
 We believe physicians will typically prescribe our solution to chronic cardiovascular patients for long term monitoring, thereby enabling prolonged data collection and delivering a more complete picture for diagnosis.
-This will also enable the use of artificial intelligence on our future database that will have a unique set of longitudinal synthesized 12-lead ECGs for patients.
+This will also enable the use of artificial intelligence (AI) on our future database that will have a unique set of longitudinal VECG signals and synthesized 12L ECGs.

-As our VECG platform demonstrates 12-Lead equivalence and clinical & cost-effectiveness advantages, coupled with a patent protected technology, we believe this might open multiple licensing and/or partnering opportunities with players in the ECG, cardiac monitoring patch and smart watch verticals.
+As we believe our VECG platform demonstrates 12L equivalence and clinical & cost-effectiveness advantages, coupled with a patent protected technology, we believe this might open multiple licensing and/or partnering opportunities with players in the ECG, cardiac monitoring patch and smart watch verticals.